brandoz2255/hyprRice/README.md

-# hyprRice

-This is my Dot files for my first Hyprland Rice that I made with  Bash Scripting and  pure Documentation as well as taking inspiration from other Repos.
+This is my Dot files for my first hyprland Rice that I made with  Bash Scripting and  pure Documentation as well as taking inspiration from other Repos.

 #### Goal